miona7/matf-miona-kodovi/README.md

 - **Računarske mreže** – Java
   Assignments covering core networking concepts, including the OSI model, TCP/IP protocols, socket programming, multithreading, client–server architecture, and simulations of network communication.

+- **Primena projektivne geometrije u računarstvu** - Python
+  The repository contains a document with links to all the homework assignments for the course.

 ---